Nursing

 Should you add projects, interests, or hobbies to your nursing CV?

-If you’re an experienced nurse, you’ve likely gained practical experience that’s more important than undergraduate projects you’ve completed.
-Instead, you should highlight your key areas of experience and show your new employer how you’ll impact their organisation.
+If you’re an experienced nurse, you’ve likely gained practical experience that’s more important than any undergraduate projects you’ve completed.
+Instead, you should emphasise your key areas of experience and demonstrate to your new employer how you’ll make a difference to their organisation.

-To help you decide whether to include hobbies, visit the company’s website and read the “About Us” section to assess if they have a unique cultural fit.
+To help you decide whether to include hobbies, visit the company’s website and read the “About Us” section to assess whether they have a unique cultural fit.

 If you’re a candidate just starting out or a recent graduate, listing hobbies and projects can help you fill space and showcase your personality.
 However, it’s always good to review the job description to ensure these additions are relevant.
 Either way, keep the project and hobbies lists short and at the bottom of your CV.